izharali246/izharali246/README.md

 ---
 ## 🎓 Education & Experience

-While pursuing my **Master’s in Information Technology (Networks & Security)** at CQ University, I gained real-world cybersecurity experience through internships and contract roles in Australia.
+While pursuing my **Master’s in Information Technology (Networks & Information Security)** at CQ University, I gained real-world cybersecurity experience through internships and contract roles in Australia.
 This included:

 - Providing Tier-1 and Tier-2 IT support for enterprise and education environments
 - Detecting and analyzing threats using Microsoft Sentinel, Defender, and Darktrace